sungsoo-ahn/2025/_posts/2025-04-28-mastermind.md

 ---
 layout: distill
 title: MasterMind
-description: Your blog post's abstract.
-  Please add your abstract or summary here and not in the main body of your text.
-  Do not include math/latex or hyperlinks.
+description: We use decision-making games to evaluate and boost the logical reasoning capabilities of LLMs, and find that the result models not only reach competitive levels in the corresponding games but also display performance enhancements in general reasoning tasks.
 date: 2025-04-28
 future: true
 htmlwidgets: true